nagarajan-ck/Catalog-Item/README.txt

 `http://localhost:8000`

-- Log into the app using Facebook authentication to execute CRUD operations
+- Log into the app using Google authentication to execute CRUD operations

 ## CREDITS

-This application uses code from Facebook for the authentication process such as async loads for the pages and the login button.
+This application uses code from Google OAuth for the authentication process such as the login button.
 The code has been customised for the suitability of this app.